starchildluke/centiskorch/src/content/nicknames/annihilape.md

 pokedexNumber: '0979'
 ---

-Annihilape's design lends itself to a variety of names based on its origins.

 Annihilape was introduced in Generation 9 with a Fighting/Ghost typing as the evolved form of Primeape so there's lots of inspiration for nicknames.

 With that said, here are some info about Annihilape and suggested nicknames.